swiss-ai-center/core-engine/docs/guides/getting-started.md

 export AWS_ACCESS_KEY_ID=***
 export AWS_SECRET_ACCESS_KEY=***

-# Pull the required data for the experiment
+# Pull the required data for the experiment from MinIO
 dvc pull

 # Force the reproduction of the experiment